 This Overlay District applies to parking lots in the Village Commercial 1 District that are divided into two Parking Lot Redevelopment Overlay Districts (PLROD).
-As an overlay district, the requirements of the underlying zoning district and other pertinent sections of the Zoning Ordinance and Subdivision Ordinance will remain in force and will apply to all uses of land and buildings within the Overlay District except as specifically modified by the provisions of this Section 534.
+As an overlay district, the requirements of the underlying zoning district and other pertinent sections of the Zoning and Subdivision Ordinance will remain in force and will apply to all uses of land and buildings within the Overlay District except as specifically modified by the provisions of this Section 534.

-This section applies to existing parking lots in the Village Commercial 1 (VC-1) District; however, undeveloped land may be incorporated into any given project provided at least 50% of the development is on an existing parking lot.
+This section applies to existing parking lots in the Village Commercial 1 District; however, undeveloped land may be incorporated into any given project provided at least 50% of the development is on an existing parking lot.

 PLROD One, on the east side of US Route One allows 4 story buildings and 80% of the site can be impervious.
-PLROD two Two, all of the areas in the Village Commercial 1 District that are not in PLROD One, allows One, allows three story buildings and 90% of the site can be impervious.
-Note: The building heights and percent of impervious standards conflict with the standards in the table in Section H.
+PLROD two, all of the areas in the Village Commercial 1 District that are not in PLROD One, allows three story buildings and 90% of the site can be impervious.